willshen8/cli-search/README.md

 ---
 # Assumptions

-1. `external_id`field appears to be linked to external system and bears no relationship with other tables.
+1. `external_id` field appears to be linked to external system and bears no relationship with other tables.

 # Limitations

 1. The size of the database is depend on the hardware or the max size of the heap, as it is implemented using `map`.
+2. Use the `config` command option to specify the source data files, the order matters.
+Due to time constraint I have not implemented checks to ensure the right files are specified.